r0bnet/mb-k8s/README.md

 It's also possible to do that with the underlying `ReplicaSet` instead of the `Deployment`.

 Since manual scaling is error prone and can take a lot of time it might be better to look for an automated way.
 For this reason there is the so called `HorizontalPodAutoscaler` (HPA) object within Kubernetes.
-In short HPAs can be used to track specific metrics of e.g. a `Deployment` and change the numbers of replicase accordingly.
+In short HPAs can be used to track specific metrics of e.g. a `Deployment` and change the numbers of replicas accordingly.
 The metrics are scraped via the metrics-server which usually runs as part of every Kubernetes installation.

 The demo application includes an HPA (`apps/kuard/hpa.yaml`) that will scale the application in case the average CPU utilization is higher than 70% of the CPU requests.
-The scale up can be simulated by running a load test tool like `ApacheBench` with the following command.
+The scale up can be simulated by running a load test tool like [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) with the following command.

 ```sh
 # enable port forwarding between localhost port 8080 and kuard service on port 80